 ⚈ FULLTEXT index (until 5.6)

 You can use MyISAM and MEMORY for data that does not need to be replicated.

 Also, you should use "START TRANSACTION READONLY" wherever appropriate.

 Check after COMMIT

-Possible exception (could be useful for legacy code without such checks): Treat the system as single-Master, plus Slaves.
+Possible exception (could be useful for legacy code without such checks): Treat the system as single-Master, plus Replicas.
 By writing only to one node, COMMIT should always succeed(?)

-What about autocommit = 1? wsrep_retry_autocommit tells Galera to retry if a single statement that is "autocommit"d N times.
+What about autocommit = 1? wsrep_retry_autocommit tells Galera to retry (N times) if a single statement that is autocommited fails.
 So, there is still a chance (very slim) of getting a deadlock on such a statement.
-The default setting of "1" (retry) is probably good.
+The default setting of "1" retry is probably good.

 Always have PRIMARY KEY

 "Row Based Replication" will be used; this requires a PK on every table.